How Reliable are Causal Probing Interventions?: Background and Related Work

 \section{Background and Related Work}

-\paragraph{Structural Probing} The goal of \emph{structural probing} \cite{hewitt2019structural,hall2020probe,belinkov2020probetypes} is to analyze which properties (e.g., part-of-speech, sentiment labels, etc.) are represented by a deep learning model (e.g., LLM) by training probing classifiers to predict these properties from latent embedding representations \cite{belinkov2022probing}.
-That is, for deep learning model (e.g., LLM) $M$, input token sequence $\rvx = (x_1, ..., x_N)$, and embeddings $\rvh^l = M_l(\rvx)$ of input $\rvx$ at layer $l$ of $M$, suppose $Z$ is a latent property of interest that takes a discrete value $Z = z$ for input $\rvx$.
-The goal of structural probing is to train a classifier $g_Z: M_l(\rvx) \mapsto z$ to predict the value of $Z$ from the embeddings $\rvh^l$.
-On the most straightforward interpretation, if $g_Z$ achieves high accuracy on the probe task, then the model is said to be ``representing'' $Z$ \cite{belinkov2022probing}.
-One leading criticism of such methodologies is that \emph{correlation does not imply causation} -- i.e., that simply because a given property can be predicted from embedding representations does not mean that the model is using the property in any way \cite{hewitt2019control,elazar2021amnesic,belinkov2022probing,davies2023calm}.
+\paragraph{Probing} \emph{Probing} aims to analyze which properties (e.g., part-of-speech, sentiment labels, etc.) are represented by a deep learning model (e.g., LLM) by training classifiers to predict these properties from latent embeddings \cite{belinkov2022probing}.
+Given, say, an LLM $M$, input token sequence $\rvx = (x_1, ..., x_N)$, and embeddings $\rvh^l = M_l(\rvx)$ of input $\rvx$ at layer $l$ of $M$, suppose $Z$ is a latent property of interest that takes a discrete value $Z = z$ for input $\rvx$.
+Here, the formal goal of probing is to train a classifier $g_Z: M_l(\rvx) \mapsto z$ to predict the value of $Z$ from $\rvh^l$.
+On the most straightforward interpretation, if $g_Z$ achieves high accuracy on the probe task, then the model is said to be ``representing'' $Z$.
+An important criticism of such claims is that \emph{correlation does not imply causation} -- i.e., that simply because a given property can be predicted from embedding representations does not mean that the model is using the property in any way \cite{hewitt2019control,elazar2021amnesic,belinkov2022probing,davies2023calm}.